How to Dissolve a California Corporation

 What is the penalty if you do not dissolve properly and just don’t file your Statement of Information reports?

 The California Secretary of State will mail the entity a written notice of pending forfeiture and assess a $250 penalty (this will be sent to your California registered agent).
 The California corporation has 60 days from the date on the notice of pending forfeiture to file the delinquent statement of information.
 If a corporation does not respond to the notice within the 60 days, its business entity status will be suspended or forfeited.

 What are the late fees and penalties to revive a forfeited corporation?

 The late fees and penalties can be $250 or more.
 If you file your Statement of Information on the California SOS website, you will be notified of the specific fees due for your business entity.
 If you were forfeited for failure to file a tax return and pay taxes, you will need to contact the Franchise Tax Board for any taxes, penalties or interest due to their office.
-Once your business has been dissolved, revival is no longer available.
+Once you dissolve a business, revival is no longer available.
 You would need to file to form a new entity.